Frequently Asked Questions

-If your RelyMD physician determines that further care is needed beyond what can be provided online, we can help you identify the best location for you to follow up.
+If your RelyMD provider determines that further care is needed beyond what can be provided online, we can help you identify the best location for you to follow up.
 This may be a visit tomorrow with your primary care doctor, or a recommendation that you go to an urgent care the same day for further evaluation.
-Rarely, our physicians may recommend that you go to the emergency department.
+Rarely, our providers may recommend that you go to the emergency department.
 We can help you identify locations that are open and nearby, and the best way to obtain further care.

 Can I make an appointment to be seen?

 Can I send my RelyMD visit information to my regular doctor?

 Yes.
 After your visit a summary is available on your patient profile, where you can elect to send this information to your primary care physician using our eFax service.

 Can a RelyMD doctor become my primary care doctor?

 No. RelyMD is happy to offer you a way to consult a provider when you are not able to see your primary care doctor.
 However, we feel that a face-to-face relationship with a primary care doctor cannot be replaced.
 We work to supplement the care provided by your primary care doctor.